A tips and tricks training manual for passing the Scrum.org PSM I (Professional Scrum Master) exam.

 Adding new resources to the team will lead to a temporary reduction in productivity because new member needs time to be familiar with team’s environment, culture and the product and old members need to collaborate on new member’s on-boarding.
-Furthermore, bigger Team does not mean that it can create more value.
+Furthermore, a bigger Team does not mean that it can create more value.
 It is better to change Team composition at the beginning of the Sprints.

 Which types of Sprints are there in the Scrum?

-In the Scrum, task and work are two keywords with the same meaning that break down the PBIs.
+In Scrum, task and work are two keywords with the same meaning that break down the PBIs.
 Tasks are the activities that the Development Team should do in order to create usable and releasable Increments.
 As explained, Scrum is founded on an adaptive approach and the Development Team should inspect and adapt its work continuously.
-Therefore, each time they find a new task or work for each PBI in the Sprint Backlog they could add that task to the Sprint Backlog.
+Therefore, each time they find a new task or work for each PBI in the Sprint Backlog they can add that task to the Sprint Backlog.